OSGConnect/tutorial-matlab-HelloWorld/README.md

 ### Tutorial files

 Let us say you have created the standalone binary `hello_world`.
 Transfer the file `hello_world` to login.osgconnect.net.
-Alternatively, you may also use the readily available files on login.osgconnect.net via `tutorial` command:
+Alternatively, you may also use the readily available files by invoking the `tutorial` command:

     $ tutorial matlab-HelloWorld # Copies input and script files to the directory tutorial-matlab-HelloWorld.

 This will create a directory `tutorial-matlab-HelloWorld`.
 Inside the directory, you will see the following files

     hello_world             # compiled executable binary of hello_world.m
+    hello_world.m           # matlab program
     hello_world.submit      # condor job description file
     hello_world.sh          # execution script

-The `hello_world` is compiled using matlab/2014b.

 ### Executing the MATLAB application binary

+The compilation and execution environment need to the same.
+The file `hello_world` is a standalone binary of the matlab program `hello_world.m` which was compiled using MATLAB 2014b on a Linux platform.
+The login node and many of the worker nodes on OSG are based on Linux platform.
+In addition to the platform requirement, we also need to have the same MATLAB Runtime version.

-The binary `hello_world` that was  compiled on a Linux machine with MATLAB 2014b.
-This means we need to have the same MATLAB Runtime to execute the binary.
-The MATLAB runtime for 2014b version is loaded into the path via module load command.
+Load the MATLAB runtime for 2014b version via module command.
 On the terminal prompt, type

     $ module load matlab/2014b